google/pik/README.md

 Pik is a new lossy image format for the internet.
-This directory will eventually contain an encoder and a decoder for the format.
+This directory contains an encoder and a decoder for the format.

 This project is in the initial research stage, please don't use it for any purpose.